Ke619/SLS-TG/README.md

 ---

 ### Legal:
-This project was developed with the knowledge and consent of [AceSLS](https://github.com/AceSLS), the author of [SLSsteam](https://github.com/AceSLS/SLSsteam).
+→ This project was developed with the knowledge and consent of [AceSLS](https://github.com/AceSLS), the author of [SLSsteam](https://github.com/AceSLS/SLSsteam).
 This project is licensed under the [AGPL-3.0 License](LICENSE).

+→ Character artwork used in logos belongs to their respective copyright holders (Monogatari Series © NisiOisin / Kodansha / Aniplex).
+Used for non-commercial purposes only.

 <br><br>